 We will collect your name, date of birth, hospital number, NHS number and post code of residence.
 This information is collected alongside clinical information about your condition.
 This information will be used to check that no one is entered more than once and so that we can access medical records to collect the clinical data.

 This information will be stored on computers owned by King’s College London and Oxford University.
 These computers will be securely controlled by the research team, under the direct responsibility of Professor Ammar Al-Chalabi or Professor Kevin Talbot.
 We, and other research collaborators, will use a de-identified version of your information to find out more about people with MND.

 In the future it is possible we might have new research questions which could be answered by looking at your information in new ways.
 However, if applicable, we would seek approval from a Research Ethics Committee to use your information for entirely new research projects.
 If a Research Ethics Committee believed we should contact you again to ask your permission to re-use your information, we will do so.

 The information we collect in this project will be kept for 10 years after the project has ended when data use will be reviewed.
 Wherever you are being treated has a duty to ensure research conducted here is of a high standard and auditors from the hospital may need to review any information we hold about you.
 The auditors will maintain the highest standards of confidentiality.
-Procedures for handling, processing, storage and destruction of your information are compliant with the Data Protection Act 1998.
+Procedures for handling, processing, storage and destruction of your information are compliant with the GDPR and Data Protection Act 2018.